Celsius To Fahrenheit Formula In C

 IoT and Embedded Systems

 With the rise of the Internet of Things (IoT), temperature sensors are becoming increasingly prevalent.
 Embedded systems often need to perform temperature conversions on the fly, using limited resources.
-Optimizing the conversion code for performance and memory usage is crucial in these environments.
+On top of that, optimizing the conversion code for performance and memory usage is crucial in these environments.
 Techniques like lookup tables or fixed-point arithmetic can be used to improve efficiency.

 Mobile Applications

 Mobile applications often need to display temperatures in the user's preferred unit.
-Developers need to consider the user's locale settings and provide the appropriate temperature scale.
+Because of that, developers need to consider the user's locale settings and provide the appropriate temperature scale.
 Libraries and frameworks are available to simplify this process, handling the complexities of localization and unit conversion.

 Scientific Computing